hoc081098/distinct_value_connectable_stream/README.md

 );
 ```

-You can pass `equals` parameter to `constructor`, used to determined qquality:
+You can pass `equals` parameter to `constructor`, used to determined equality:

 ```dart
 final Stream<State> state$;